 I’ve listed the fridges under different types: top freezer, bottom freezer, side-by-side and based on some feedback from last year’s list, a new category featuring those with ice-makers.

-I’ve used the same criteria that Joe did last year:
+I’ve used the same criteria as last year:

 - The refrigerator meets Energy Star requirements.